 photo by Morgan Wilt

 Father Anne was ordained on October 16, 2021 in Albuquerque, NM through the Association of Roman Catholic Women Priests and is now an independent Roman Catholic priest.
 She has a deep love of the Society of Jesus and Ignatian spirituality, which blossomed over twelve years of ministering with Jesuits.
-She earned a Master of Divinity from Jesuit School of Theology in Berkeley, CA, and has worked in several parishes in the Jesuits West Province.
+She earned a Master of Divinity from Jesuit School of Theology in Berkeley, CA, and has worked in several Jesuit parishes.

 Father Anne has participated in a wide range of ministries, including coordinating liturgy, designing faith formation for young adults, organizing parish events, leading retreats, providing spiritual direction, and supporting the LGBTQ community and family ministries.
-Anne also ran a Jesuit parish as Pastoral Associate.
+Father Anne also ran a Jesuit parish as Pastoral Associate.
 She also has a love of pastoral care, including walking with those who are homebound or close to the end of life.
-As part of her commitment to the care of creation, Anne rescues senior dogs with special needs and gives them life with dignity through their last days.
-Her deepest desire is to be a parish priest in the institutional Church.
+As part of her commitment to the care of creation, Father Anne rescues senior dogs with special needs and gives them life with dignity through their last days.
+Her deepest desire is to be a Jesuit priest in a parish run by the institutional Church.

 In addition to her formation in the Catholic Church, Father Anne has a Master’s degree in Rhetoric and Writing Studies from San Diego State University, along with 24 years of experience in strategic communications, professional writing, and marketing and promotions.
 She harnesses this background in working for a priesthood that welcomes women.